The 72nd most popular snowboarding destination in Switzerland.

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.

 Overall, Madrisa is the 72nd most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
-Several of the better snowboarding resorts are nearby Madrisa including Parsenn Gotschna, Jakobshorn, Rinerhorn, Schatzalp-Strela and Pischa.
+Several of the better snowboarding resorts are nearby Madrisa including Parsenn Gotschna, Jakobshorn, Rinerhorn, Pischa and Schatzalp-Strela.